Yevgeny Chuplinsky: First and second arrest

 Chuplinsky first came to the attention of the investigators in 2004, even before the murders were combined into one, in connection to the disappearance of one woman, whose body was never found.
 On the night of her disappearance, a new SIM card was inserted into the victim's mobile phone, registered to Yevgeny Chuplinsky.
 The detainee said that he worked as a taxi driver, and that two young men to whom he had given a lift had left the phone in his car.
 When he was asked to give an official testimony, Chuplinsky changed his story, claiming that the young men had unsuccessfully attempted to rob him, and had dropped the phone in the process.
 The changing stories seemed insignificant to the investigators, who later released him.

 In 2006, when all the cases were combined, much circumstantial evidence pointed towards Chuplinsky.
 In particular, although he claimed to have never met one of the victims, investigations had uncovered that she was a prostitute who was familiar with Chuplinsky.
-His own co-workers told of rumors that he ran a protection racket centered around sex workers, including in areas where some murders took place.
+His own co-workers told of rumours that he ran a protection racket centred on sex workers, including in areas where some murders took place.
 Because of this, Chuplinsky was arrested.
-While interviewing witnesses for possible further clues, authorities found that in 2000, Chuplinsky was forced to switch workplaces because of the aforementioned rumors.
-Some prostitutes even claimed that after they had been questioned by authorities, Chuplinsky in turn would ask interrogate them what they had told in great detail.
-One of his garages was inspected with the help of a police dog, but despite its strange behavior, no bodies were located.
+While interviewing witnesses for possible further clues, authorities found that in 2000 Chuplinsky was forced to switch workplaces because of the aforementioned rumours.
+Some prostitutes claimed that after they had been questioned by authorities, Chuplinsky would in turn interrogate them about what they had said in great detail.
+One of his garages was inspected with the help of a police dog, but despite its strange behaviour, no bodies were located.
 Since there was insubstantial evidence to keep him detained, Chuplinsky was released.